jackherberger/jackherberger/README.md

 My name is Jack Herberger, I am a Computer Science student at Cal Poly SLO. <br>I am passionate about doing meaningful work and bringing our community together.<br>

 ## Some things I've been looking into...
-I'm currently working on developing Goop, a blogging social media platform.<br>I have a keen interest in Technical Product Management.<br>Always in a constant state of learning and growing.
+I'm currently working on developing Goop, a blogging social media platform.<br>I have a keen interest in Technical Product Management.<br>In a constant state of learning and growing.

 ## Socials: